kopparam/octopress/source/_posts/2014-05-21-cutomise-horizon-openstacks-dashboard.markdown

 categories:
 ---

 Horizon is a web based user interface to manage Openstack services like Nova, Neutron, Glance, etc. It was Canonical who went ahead and implemented this from Openstack's Dashboard.
 It is a Django-based project which builds on a Django site which uses `dashboard` to communicate with the Openstack services.
-My goal here was to cutomize it to put in my own logo.
+My goal here was to customize it to put in my own logo.

 <!--more-->

 ## Follow the Docs

-I have never worked on Django framework so I intutively started looking at the docs to give me pointers to where to look for the css which linked to the logo image file.
+I have never worked on Django framework so I intuitively started looking at the docs to give me pointers to where to look for the css which linked to the logo image file.
 I first looked [here](http://docs.openstack.org/havana/config-reference/content/dashboard-custom-brand.html), but realized that this was the original **Dashboard** and not the Canonical's Horizon that was working with.
 Well, it's a shame that I had to put in the raged comment there.
 But, it is really very easy to get that page confused with Horizon.

 A little more looking at I found [this](http://docs.openstack.org/developer/horizon/topics/customizing.html).
 It clearly says Horizon, so looks like we are going somewhere now.
-But I just could not find the file:`openstack_dashboard/local/local_settings.py` in the very first instruction which can change the page titile.
+But I just could not find the file:`openstack_dashboard/local/local_settings.py` in the very first instruction which can change the page title.

 ## Why are you doing this to me?